marian-nmt/marian-dev/doc/graph/operator.md

 ```

 The output shape is the same as the input but with the processed axis is reduced
 to single element.
-Other use cases include transpose and slicing operations.
+Other use cases include transpose and slicing operations, as
+well as tensor products.

 ### Functional Operator